dergachev/babelfrog.com/_pages/help.md

 * To translate the text of a link, hold <kbd>Alt</kbd> while clicking on it.
 * Double click on a word to select it.
 Triple click to select the whole paragraph.
+* Keep in mind that BabelFrog is activated only one page at a time.
+When you navigate to a different page (or even just refresh), BabelFrog is reset, to avoid slowing down your browser by running unnecessarily.